ChenleWang123/Pac/README.md

-# PACMAN-RL Team Project TUD
+# PACMAN-RL-DQN Team Project in TUD

 A Pacman game implementation that compares **Reinforcement Learning (DQN)** with **Behavioural Cloning (Imitation Learning)** approaches for game AI.